the-stencil-io/the-stencil-composer/validations-improvements.md

 2. Locales can only be recognized two-character language codes (create a fixed list?)
 3. Implement locale disable button.
 4. Disabled locales' pages are a different color
+5. If one locale is enabled, style the locale value in locale composer to same as dual view

 # Link